Lynn9098/VRPTW-ALNS/README.md

 # VRPTW-ALNS

 This repo provides a ALNS meta-heuristic to solve VRPTW (Vehicle Routing Problem with Time Windows), which is NP-hard.
 We implement the SISRs (Slack Induction by String Removals) technique in `Jan Christiaens, Greet Vanden Berghe (2020) Slack Induction by String Removals for Vehicle Routing Problems.
 Transportation Science`, **which is proved to be a simple yet powerful heuristic for variants of VRP**.
-Experiments results can be found below.
+Experiments analysis can be found below.

 ## Numerical Experiments

 We provide a brief report of the numerical experiments.
 The results are obtained by running our code on Solomon benchmark instances.
 Column `Obj` indicates the objective value of our algorithm (which is measured by total distance), `#.T` shows the number of vehicles used in our solution, `CPU(s)` denotes the CPU time in seconds, `Gap BKS(%)` is the gap to the Best-Known Solution (BKS), `BKS #.T` is the number of vehicles used in the BKS, and `Note(#.T)` is the note, mainly the increase of vehicles compared with BKS.

 We may test our algorithm on more benchmarks in the future.
 As it's coded in pure Python, performance (running time) is somewhat terrible.
 We will try to fix that later.
+Analysis on running time verified a great time waste in destroy operators, with 0.07 s per action, even including the random removal operator.

 Total iteration Num is 20,000.